ieyasu/datepickr/README.md

 datepickr('#inputElementId');
 ```

-Obviously replace 'inputElementId' with the actual id of the input element you will be using.

-What's new is that you can pass in any selector that is supported by [querySelectorAll](https://developer.mozilla.org/en/docs/Web/API/Document.querySelectorAll) (by default, more on this below):
+Replace 'inputElementId' with the id of the input element you will be using.
+You can pass in any selector that is supported by [querySelectorAll](https://developer.mozilla.org/en/docs/Web/API/Document.querySelectorAll).

 ```
 datepickr('#some .complex [selector]');